 Whereas first the photographic and then also the painterly image was banned from the temple, the void was filled by all kinds of objects that cannot possibly be called images, but nevertheless are called 'art'.
 The Dadaists still openly talked of anti-art, but it soon appeared that the 'anti-artists' preferred to pass for artists nevertheless, so that it turned out to be more convenient to redefine art as indefinable, since transgressive by nature.
-The museum that - next to the library, the theatre and the opera - used to be a specialised arena of art, came to be transformed in an new amphitheatre where a new ritual is consecrated with what, in France, is aptly called 'le n'importe quoi".
-We propose to speak of the advent of 'meta-art' - not only to point to the fact that we are no longer dealing here with the successors of sculpture, prints or painting, but to highlight at the same time that we are dealing with an activity with charms in its own right - albeit not artistic charms.
+The museum that - next to the library, the theatre and the opera - used to be a specialised arena of art, came to be transformed into an new amphitheatre where a new ritual is consecrated with what, in France, is aptly called 'le n'importe quoi".
+We propose to speak of the advent of 'meta-art' - not only to point to the fact that we are no longer dealing here with the successors of sculpture, prints, or painting, but to highlight at the same time that we are dealing with an activity with charms in its own right.

 THE PERMANENT VICARIOUS REVOLUTION

-The development of modern art into a dystopian meta-art turns out to be propelled by a double compulsion to challenge established conventions - a double command to permanent revolution.
+The development of modern art into a dystopian meta-art turns out to be propelled by a double compulsion to challenge established conventions, to engage in a permanent revolution.
 In the first place, it matters to challenge established conventions, not only in the outside world, but soon also in the inside world, until the ultimate non-conformists indulge in precisely the neoliberal practice that is scorned by the 99%.
 In the second place, the compulsion to permanent renovation leads to the replacement of the conventional methods of making an image with an avalanche of ever new styles, culminating in the ban on the image as such.
 Both processes reinforce one another.
 Only when the artists skip the concrete task of making an image can the ritual of the revolution - that otherwise would be confined by precisely that task - be continued ad infinitum, and thus unfold into a permanent revolution.